Thursday, June 24th, 2021.

 Still, there was optimism as the club returned home.
-The stadium was expected to fill up as vacationers were more willing to brave crowds post-COVID shutdowns.
+The stadium was expected to fill up as vacationers were more willing to brave crowds after extensive COVID shutdowns.
 The punchless Pirates, one of the worst teams in the game, were heading to town.
 Manager Mike Shildt was ready to energize the flagging offense by making changes.

 There was hope.
 Hope in the energy of a crowded stadium.
 Hope in what Shildt maintained was a consistent and strong approach.
 Hope in players that were resilient and knew how to win.
 Hope that if the team stayed the course, the results would come.
 Hope that shifting of the lineup would unlock the offense once and for all.

 On Thursday, the club lost to the Pirates 8-2.
 Shildt’s advertised change was dropping Tommy Edman from first to sixth in the lineup and shifting everyone else up.
 The ever-consistent Carlson, now in the one spot, did his job, going 2-4.
 The rest of the roster supplied just 2 hits against Chad Kuhl, a pitcher with a negative fWAR on the season and a FIP over 5.50.

 Like every pitcher the Cardinals have faced over the last half-month, the St. Louis batters made Kuhl look like Jacob DeGrom.
 It’s funny how the Cardinals always get an opponent at his best.